salomoneb/site/_posts/2016-12-24-urlfetchapp.md

 title: "Using UrlFetchApp"
 date: 2016-12-24
 ---
-You can make external HTTP requests in a Google Apps Script using [`UrlFetchApp`](https://developers.google.com/apps-script/reference/url-fetch/url-fetch-app).
+You can make HTTP requests in a Google Apps Script using [`UrlFetchApp`](https://developers.google.com/apps-script/reference/url-fetch/url-fetch-app).
 This is very useful if you want to integrate external APIs with something like a Google sheet.
 Here's how I used it to pull in [Facebook advertising data:]({{ site.baseurl }}{% link _posts/2016-12-22-ad-workflow.md %})

 {% highlight javascript %}
 var token = "XXXXX"